-At one point or another, just about everyone will need to secure a loan.
+At one point or another, just about everyone will need to secure a short term loan.
 The purposes for loans range from the need to make auto repairs to buying new homes.
 Whatever the reason, there is one factor that always catches the eye of the applicant.
 That is the interest associated with the loan.
-Here are some points to keep in mind about Loan Rates.
+Here are some points to keep in mind about short term loan rates.

 How Credit Scores Affect the Rates

 Lenders want to do business with people who need loans, but they do have to think about the amount of risk involved with every loan approval.
-Credit scores provide a valuable clue in terms of how much risk the applicant represents to the lender.
-Simply put, people with higher credit scores will be able to command Loan Rates that are lower.
+Credit scores provide a valuable clue in terms of how much risk the applicant represents to the short term loan lender.
+Simply put, people with higher credit scores will be able to command loan rates that are lower.
 This is because their excellent scores indicate they are highly likely to repay the loans according to terms.
 People with lower scores may still be approved, but they can expect to pay higher rates.

 The Relationship Between Income and Debt